The Red Lantern: Plot

-One day Blanche Sackville (Nazimova) visits the mission, and Mahlee realizes that she is the daughter of the Englishman her grandmother told her about and is her half-sister.
-Although Mahlee initially feels an attachment to Blanche, she soon becomes jealous when she realizes that Sir Philip Sackville (Currier) favors a suite between Blanche and Andrew Templeton.
+One day Blanche Sackville visits the mission, and Mahlee realizes that she is the daughter of the Englishman her grandmother told her about and is her half-sister.
+Although Mahlee initially feels an attachment to Blanche, she soon becomes jealous when she realizes that Sir Philip Sackville favors a suite between Blanche and Andrew Templeton.
 Capitalizing on the disdain in Mahlee's heart, Sam Wang convinces her to join him and impersonate the Goddess of the Red Lantern, a mystic personage that presides over the Chinese New Year, to convince the superstitious revolutionaries that victory is near if they follow Wang.
 While she serves the Boxer cause, she still cannot bear to have those she loves hurt, so she goes to the mission to warn them of an attack.
 She meets Philip Sackville and pleads for him to acknowledge her as his daughter and take her away from China, but Sackville refuses.
 She returns to Wang and celebrates the Feast of the Lanterns.
 Although the Boxers are suspicious of her, Wang saves her.
 Armed conflict between the Boxers and Allies results in the rout of the Chinese.
 Mahlee goes to the Boxer Palace and while on her throne, she drinks the poison Wang gives her.
 Philip Sackville, Blanche, and Andrew come to the palace and discover Mahlee dead.